 On the North Shore alone, you’ll find a diverse collection of attractions centered on a trio of distinct towns brimming with culture, cuisine, and opportunities for adventure.
 Here’s how to have a perfect day in each of them.

-There are two Truckees you should know: the one on top of the mountain, and the one on the shores of the lake.
-Up high, you’ll find Northstar Ski Resort, where the mountains beckon year-round—the hiking is as exceptional as the skiing—as well as Lake Tahoe’s most luxurious private vacation homes, including Exclusive Resorts’ collection of four-bedroom residences.
+There are two Truckees you should know: the one on top of the mountain, and the one near the shores of the lake.
+Up high, you’ll find Northstar Ski Resort, where the mountains beckon year-round — the hiking is as exceptional as the skiing — as well as Lake Tahoe’s most luxurious private vacation homes, including Exclusive Resorts’ collection of four-bedroom residences.
 Northstar is also home to an ice-skating rink and a handful of casual restaurants at the Village, as well as the Ritz-Carlton Lake Tahoe, where you’ll find one of the area’s best après-ski scenes at the Living Room lounge.
 (Added bonus: During peak season, celebrity sightings are virtually guaranteed there.)

 Eight miles from Northstar, this little town’s main street runs parallel to Lake Tahoe, serving the occasional glimpse of its sparkling waters from in-between towering pines.
 You’ll find a bit of everything here—all with a prevailing nostalgia for those golden days of Tahoe’s Olympic fame.
 Embrace it by heading first to Sierra Shirts & Shades.
 Housed in an actual log cabin, the shop is crammed with every manner of souvenirs—including vintage Tahoe ski posters and carved wooden bear statues.
 Next, make your way to Brockway Art & Culinary Antiques, where an eclectic collection of art and curios is sold in a former bakery storefront.
 For more examples of old-school Tahoe, head down North Lake Boulevard and pick out the many retro motel signs lining the street—their neon still blinks with vacancies.
 Along the way, stop by a few more spots, both classic and new: Grab a waffle cone (or a hot chocolate) at the Sweet Tahoe Time barn window; shop whimsical fashions and housewares at Wild Society; rent a paddleboard for a glide across the lake at Adrift, and grab a casual lunch by the water at Jason’s Beachside Grille.